dyfrad/personal_finance/README.md

 ## Privacy & Security

-This is a **private personal finance application** designed for individual use:
+This is a **personal finance application** designed for individual use:
 - **Local Data Storage**: All financial data stored locally on your device
 - **No Cloud Services**: No data transmitted to external servers
 - **Privacy First**: Your financial information remains completely private